jts272/pp1-happy-bees-cafe/README.md

 Each commit serves as a snapshot in time of the code so the natural progression of the application's code is visible.
 Each commit is described by a brief message that describes what the update will do.

 GitHub allows comments on commits.
 I have made use of this feature to give more colour on the what and why of certain commits, as well as attributing ideas from other sources.
-Look out for the commits that have a speech bubble icon :speech_balloon:
+Look out for the commits that have a speech bubble icon! :speech_balloon:

-To ensure code maintainablilty, I have used [Google's HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) as the rubric for my code.
+To ensure code maintainablilty, I have used [Google's HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) as a rubric.
 In short, this amounts to appropriate use of HTML5 semantic elements and meaningful ordering and naming conventions in my stylesheet.
-My style declaration blocks are ordered alphabetically with one exception.
-Where positioning rules are declared, I state my positioning values clockwise from the top, mirroring the shorthand function.
+My style declaration blocks are ordered alphabetically with one exception; where positioning rules are declared, I state my positioning values clockwise from the top, mirroring the shorthand function.

 As a coder at the early stages of learning, I found this very helpful to build good habits in producing 'clean code'.
 On top of fully passing validity checks, I want my code to be easily scannable to human readers.